 A significant change is now coming which will require that all systems using the ICD-9 codes be prepared for an entirely new coding system, ICD-10-CM/PCS (Clinical Modification/Procedure Coding System, herein referred to as ICD-10).
 The reasons for this transition are that ICD-10 is a more robust classification system, providing vastly more detail for diagnoses and procedures, revealing more about quality of care and allowing data to be used to better track outcomes.

-The Department of Health & Human Services has mandated that healthcare providers (specifically, all covered entities under the Health Insurance Portability and Accountability Act (HIPAA)) must transition to ICD-10 on October 1, 2014.
+The Department of Health & Human Services has mandated that healthcare providers (specifically, all covered entities under the Health Insurance Portability and Accountability Act (HIPAA)) must transition to ICD-10 on October 1, 2015 (which was previously targeted for October 1, 2014).
 There will be no transition period or grandfathering, and without preparation for the new coding system a range of public health activities will be impacted.

 This transition will impact systems, processes, and users which rely on anything utilizing ICD codes to define medical conditions and procedures.
 The IT challenges faced include an addition of at least ten times more codes than ICD9-CM, which are in a completely different format than ICD-9-CM codes.
 There are ICD-9 to ICD-10 translation dictionaries developed, but implementation of tools to implement them are not currently being coordinated at the state public health level.